-- Section 4.1 introduces 2nd phase implementation of the Aggregator and market interface module. - Section 4.2 describes the End-user interface module. - Section 4.3 documents the Resource abstraction interface module. - Section 4.4 introduces the Automated flexibility management module. - Section 4.5 summarizes the Digital twin repository module. - Section 4.6 describes the Weather service interface module. - Section 4.7 summarizes the Security and privacy interface module.
+- Section 4.1 introduces 3rd phase implementation of the Aggregator and market interface module. - Section 4.2 describes the End-user interface module. - Section 4.3 documents the Resource abstraction interface module. - Section 4.4 introduces the Automated flexibility management module. - Section 4.5 summarizes the Digital twin repository module. - Section 4.6 describes the Weather service interface module. - Section 4.7 summarizes the Security and privacy interface module.

-3.3 Second phase focus
+3.3 Third phase focus

-The focus in the second phase implementation of the iFLEX Framework is to provide tools and libraries for developing the iFLEX Assistants for the Finnish, Greek and Slovenian pilots during the small-scale piloting phase.
+The focus in the third phase implementation of the iFLEX Framework is to provide tools and libraries for developing the iFLEX Assistants for the Finnish, Greek and Slovenian pilots during the large-scale piloting phase.

 For household specific iFLEX Assistants, to be deployed in the Slovenian and Greek pilots, the required functionality focuses on four aspects: First, a Resource abstraction interface to enable data collection and control of flexible assets via relays, smart plugs, and Home Energy Management Systems (HEMS).
-Second, the small-scale implementation of the End-User Interface, to collect feedback on the design from the secondphase participants and allow co-creation of new functionalities with them.
+Second, the large-scale implementation of the End-User Interface, to collect feedback on the design from the participants and allow co-creation of new functionalities with them.
 Third, the AFM and Digital Twin repository modules to forecast the flexibility and execute automated DR actions.
 Fourth, the integration with the aggregation platforms provided by ICOM and SCOM.

-The second phase implementation of the iFLEX Assistant targeted for apartment buildings (to be deployed in Finnish pilot) focuses on data collection and flexibility management experiments and testing.
-Additionally, the goal of the small-scale pilot in Finland is to experiment and demonstrate a fully functional iFLEX Assistant in the context of the apartment building flexibility management.
-The iFLEX Assistant includes all the functional components documented in the revised common iFLEX Architecture (see D2.4).
+The third phase implementation of the iFLEX Assistant targeted for apartment buildings (to be deployed in Finnish pilot) focuses on data collection and flexibility management experiments and testing.
+Additionally, the goal of the large-scale pilot in Finland is to experiment and demonstrate a fully functional iFLEX Assistant in the context of the apartment building flexibility management.
+The iFLEX Assistant includes all the functional components documented in the Final iFLEX Architecture (see D2.5 for details).

-To this end, the second phase focuses on implementing new components as well as, extending and integrating baseline components in order to enable the aforementioned functionality to be deployed and tested in the small-scale pilots.
+To this end, the third phase focuses on extending and integrating the components in order to enable the aforementioned functionality to be deployed and tested in the large-scale pilots.
 Moreover, the focus has been on implementing the Aggregator and market interface modules to support the full use case to be demonstrated in the large-scale pilots during Phase 3 of the project.

-4 Implementation for phase two
+4 Implementation for phase three

-The main functional components of the common iFLEX Framework and their interactions are depicted in Figure 3 and described in more detail in the following sub-sections.
+The main functional components of the common iFLEX Framework and their interactions are depicted in Figure 3 Figure 3 and described in more detail in the following sub-sections.
 For each component, the functional description and the description of implementation are provided.